Sam Hogarth

 Newcastle upon Tyne, United Kingdom

-He loves coding for the web and focuses strongly on agility and technical practices such as CD and TDD.
+He loves coding for the web and places a strong focus on agility, technical practices and helping teams to work better together.

-He is fascinated with making teams work together better and keeping up with the ever-changing world of software engineering.
-He has a decade's experience in highly-regulated environments across finance, biotech and energy.
-Whether mobile, desktop, web, server or cloud, he has the battle scars.
+With 15 years experience working n highly-regulated environments across finance, biotech and energy, whether it's mobile, desktop, web, server or cloud, he has the battle scars.

 CI/CD Pipeline Security